 12.4 Tropical East Africa

-Finally, mention should be made of the extensive arid areas belonging to the Palaeotropis in the tropical area of E Africa, as well as a small area in the rain shadow between the Pare and W Usambara Mountains with very strange succulents [Adenia globosa, rock-block-like Pyrenacantha, Euphorbia tirucalli (► Fig. E-17), Caralluma, Cissus quadrangularis, Sansevieria (► Fig. E-18), and others]; with an annual temperature of 28 °C and only 100 to 200 mm of rain, it may be the driest area on the equator.
+Finally, mention should be made of the rather arid areas belonging to the Palaeotropis in the tropical area of E Africa, as well as a small area in the rain shadow between the Pare and W Usambara Mountains with very strange succulents [Adenia globosa, rock-block-like Pyrenacantha, Euphorbia tirucalli (► Fig. E-17), Caralluma, Cissus quadrangularis, Sansevieria (► Fig. E-18), and others]; with an annual temperature of 28 °C and only 100 to 200 mm of rain, it may be the driest area along the equator.
 Much more extensive are the arid areas of N Kenya, W Ethiopia, Somali, and Socotra with Adenium socotranum (Apocynaceae) (◘ Fig. E-55a), which has misshapen succulent stems 2 m in diameter, and Dracaena cinnabari (◘ Fig. E-55b) with a stem diameter of 1.6 m.
-The various life forms of the thorny succulent savanna are shown schematically in ◘ Fig. E-56.
+The various life forms of the thorny succulent savannah are shown schematically in ◘ Fig. E-56.
 Most of the life forms can be understood as typical adaptations to long dry periods, but they have not been able to penetrate the actual deserts of zonobiome III after all.

 12.5 SW Madagascar

 Madagascar, with its distinctive flora and fauna, has zonobiome I rainforest on the east coast with up to 2,000 mm of rain per year.
 However, most of the island has a summer rainfall climate and bore deciduous forest.
 The tree and shrub flora of Madagascar is also very unique overall, with about 94% of the species being endemic.
-The flora of Madagascar was very rich in species, but today many forests and savannas have been cleared.
+The flora of Madagascar was very rich in species, but today many forests and savannahs have been cleared.
 Large areas are degraded.
 Huge areas of grass are burned every year, supposedly to get better pastures for the at least 10 million Zebu cattle, in the dry parts goats are kept.

 The driest SW corner of Madagascar is characterised not only by Baobab trees (◘ Fig. E-57) but also by the endemic family of Didiereaceae (four genera with eleven species) (◘ Fig. E-58), which only occurs here and is reminiscent of columnar cacti.
 With about 350 mm of rain per year, which moreover usually falls very irregularly, a thorn-bush succulent semi-desert develops here.
 Numerous succulents of the genera Euphorbia, Aloe, Kalanchoe, Crassula occur, plus bottle trees of the genera Adansonia, Moringa, and Pachypodium (► Fig. E-58).
 Other species are very small-leaved, thorny, or leafless.
 Poikilohydric vascular plants and ferns also occur.

-◘ Fig. E-55 a: Adenium socotranum (Apocynaceae) with a trunk diameter of 2 m on western Socotra. b) Dracaena cinnabari on the path between Wadi Dirham and the Dicksam Plateau on Socotra.
+◘ Fig. E-55 a: Adenium socotranum (Apocynaceae) with a trunk diameter of 2 m on western Socotra. b: Dracaena cinnabari on the path between Wadi Dirham and the Dicksam Plateau on Socotra.
 The trunks of the dragon trees have scars left from tapping the resin (dragon's blood).
 The vegetation along the path shows severe browsing damage (from free-ranging goats).
 Degraded dragon tree forest is visible in the background.
 Young trees are largely absent.
-In the background on the left the Hajhir mountains surrounded by clouds can be seen (Photos: Ernst Kluge).
+In the background on the left the Hajhir mountains surrounded by clouds can be seen (photos: Ernst Kluge).

-◘ Fig. E-56 Characteristic life forms of thorny succulent savanna (after Troll 1960).
-1 Thorny fine-leaved umbrella trees (Acacia type); 2 Stem succulent candle or candelabra trees (Cactus type); 3 Succulent and thorny-leaved crested trees (Aloe type); 4 Succulent and thorny-leaved crested trees (Dracaena type); 5 Water-woody barrel-leaved deciduous trees (Adansonia type); 6 Sclerophyllous trees with thorns (Balanites type); 7 Deciduous trees with xylopodia or lignotuber; 8 Sclerophyllous shrubs and tree-bushes (Capparis type); 9 Stem succulents, low plants (Stapelia type); 10 Grasses everywhere in between (after Troll 1960).
+◘ Fig. E-56 Characteristic life forms of thorny succulent savannah (after Troll 1960).
+1 Thorny fine-leaved umbrella trees (Acacia type); 2 Stem succulent candle or candelabra trees (Cacti type); 3 Succulent and thorny-leaved crested trees (Aloe type); 4 Succulent and thorny-leaved crested trees (Dracaena type); 5 Water-woody barrel-leaved deciduous trees (Adansonia type); 6 Sclerophyllous trees with thorns (Balanites type); 7 Deciduous trees with xylopodia or lignotuber; 8 Sclerophyllous shrubs and tree-bushes (Capparis type); 9 Stem succulents, low plants (Stapelia type); 10 Grasses everywhere in between (after Troll 1960).

-◘ Fig. E-57 Adansonia digitata from Madagascar (Photo: E. Fischer)
+◘ Fig. E-57 Adansonia digitata from Madagascar (photo: E. Fischer)